-Erika Mayshar provides tax advice for business entities and tax-exempt organizations.
-Her clients include hospitals and health systems, universities, corporate and family foundations, and trade associations, as well as private equity firms, investment management firms, and closely held companies doing business with the nonprofit sector.
+Erika Mayshar provides tax advice to business entities and tax-exempt organizations.
+She serves as counsel to hospitals and health systems, universities, private foundations, and operating charities, as well as private equity firms, investment management firms, and closely held companies doing business with the nonprofit sector.

-Erika serves as tax counsel for joint ventures, mergers and acquisitions, tax-exempt bond financings, restructurings, and similar strategic transactions.
-In addition to major transactions, she counsels clients regarding the daily complexities of operating exempt organizations, such as executive compensation, governance, and grantmaking.
-Erika represents taxpayers under audit by the Internal Revenue Service or state tax authorities on issues such as unrelated business income and Section 501(r) compliance by hospitals.
+Erika advises regarding joint ventures, mergers and acquisitions, tax-exempt bond financings, restructurings, and similar strategic transactions.
+In addition to major transactions, she counsels clients regarding the daily complexities of operating exempt organizations, such as executive compensation, governance, grantmaking, and Form 990 reporting.
+She represents taxpayers under audit by the Internal Revenue Service or state tax authorities on issues such as unrelated business income and Section 501(r) compliance by nonprofit hospitals.

-One of the nation’s most highly regarded nonprofit hospitals in various joint ventures and affiliations with for-profit and nonprofit health care organizations, tax-exempt bond financings, the acquisition of an acute care hospital, conversion of the hospital to nonprofit status and recognition of Section 501(c)(3) tax exemption
+Many of the nation’s most highly regarded nonprofit hospitals in joint ventures and affiliations with for-profit and nonprofit health care organizations, tax-exempt bond financings, acquisitions, conversions, innovation structures, and Section 501(c)(3) tax exemption matters.

-Family foundations founded by prominent philanthropists across the country, dealing with complex family office structures, non-traditional grantmaking, impact investing, and cross-border philanthropy; corporate foundations addressing disaster relief, community building, affordable housing, and health care
+Family foundations founded by prominent philanthropists across the country, dealing with complex family office structures, strategic grantmaking, impact investing, and cross-border philanthropy; corporate foundations addressing disaster relief, community building, scientific research, and healthcare.

-A leading institutional investment management firm regarding unrelated business income tax impact of alternative portfolio investments for pension fund investors
+Investment management firms and tax-exempt investors regarding tax-sensitive structuring of offshore investments and unrelated business income tax impact of alternative portfolio investments for pension funds and foundations.

 Do not send any information or documents that you want to have treated as secret or confidential.
 Providing information to McDermott via email links on this website or other introductory email communications will not create an attorney-client relationship; will not preclude McDermott from representing any other person or firm in any matter; and will not obligate McDermott to keep confidential the information you provide.
 McDermott cannot enter into an attorney-client relationship with you until McDermott has determined that doing so will not create a conflict of interest and until you and McDermott have entered into a written agreement or engagement letter that sets forth the terms of our relationship.